Captain Aero Comics

 Captain Aero's first adventure was written by Allen Ulmer and illustrated by Ray Willner.
 Captain Aero is a Flying ace for the US Army, who patrols the skies with "his little Chinese pal, Chop Suey".
-In his first adventure, he tests out an experimental P-60 plane and escorts a flight of Canadian flyers taking planes to England, as America and not yet entered World War II.
+In his first adventure, he tests out an experimental P-60 plane and escorts a flight of Canadian flyers taking planes to England, as America had not yet entered World War II.
 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "he fights Yellow Perils like the Tibetan Black Lama, evil German pilots like the Black Baron, and death-ray-wielding mad scientists".

 He also had a fan club, The Sky Scouts, which was advertised on the comic's cover.